 </aside>

-<aside> <img src="/icons/star-outline_orange.svg" alt="/icons/star-outline_orange.svg" width="40px" /> Developmental psycholinguistics, language development, identity, social cognition, cultural psychology, evolution of culture, cross-cultural research, social relationships.
+<aside> <img src="/icons/star-outline_orange.svg" alt="/icons/star-outline_orange.svg" width="40px" /> Developmental psycholinguistics, language development, identity development, ideologies, socialization, creole languages, cross-cultural research, social relationships.

 </aside>